mosip/id-authentication/docs/design/registration/registration-service-auth.md

 **Solution**

 1. Write an REST service Interceptor which is invoked before invoking any web service call.
-2. This interceptor should check whether the invoking REST service should required authentication. if yes then invoke the auth service to get the token.
+2. This interceptor should check whether the invoking REST service should required authentication.
+If yes then invoke the auth service to get the token.
     -  Batch process : /authenticate/clientidsecretkey - invoke this url and pass the client id and client secret key from property file.
     -  User and Pwd Context : /authenticate/useridPwd - invoke this url and pass the client user id and hashed password to get the auth token.
     -  User and OTP : /authenticate/useridOTP - invoke this url to get the OTP validated along with the auth token.